 Opening nationwide on Friday via ABC Air Power Prep:

-Enjoy your weekend and happy watching!
+Enjoy your weekend – and go Chiefs!